PashaBarahimi/Computer-Aided-Design-Projects/README.md

 ## CA1: Permutation

-In this part, the encoding is done by the following formula:
+In this part, the encoding is done using the following formula:

 $$\forall i,\ j \in [0,4]\ \forall k \in [0, 63]: a[i][j][k] = a[j][(2i+3j)\ \%\ 5][k]$$

+This means that in each slice, the bits are mapped to a different location in the slice.

 ## Midterm: ColParity

-In this part, the encoding is done by the following formula:
+In this part, the encoding is done using the following formula:

 $$\forall i,\ j \in [0,4]\ \forall k \in [0, 63]: a[i][j][k] = a[i][j][k] \oplus a[(i-1)\ \%\ 5][0..4][k] \oplus a[(i+1)\ \%\ 5][0..4][(k+1)\ \%\ 64]$$

+This means that each bit of the matrix becomes the XOR of itself, the bit's left column, and its right column in the previous slice.

 ## CA2: Encoder

-This project focuses on the encoding of the matrix using the following formulas:
+Here, 5 different encodings are applied serially to the input 24 times.

 ### ColParity

-This part is the same as the [Midterm](#midterm-colparity).
+This part is the same function implemented in [Midterm](#midterm-colparity).

 ### Rotate

-In this part, the encoding is done using the following formula:
+The following formula is used for encoding:

 $$\forall i,\ j \in [0,4]\ \forall k \in [0, 63]: a[i][j][k] = a[i][j][(k-\frac{(t+1)(t+2)}{2})\ \%\ 64]$$

-Where $t$ is calculated by the following formula:
+The number $t$ starts from 0 and goes up to 23.
+On each increment, an $(x,\ y)$ pair is calculated using the following formula:

 $$\begin{pmatrix} 0 & 1 \\ 2 & 3\end{pmatrix}^t\begin{pmatrix} 1 \\ 0\end{pmatrix} \mod 5 = \begin{pmatrix} x \\ y\end{pmatrix}$$

+The $(x,\ y)$ pair shows which lane of the matrix should be shifted $\frac{(t+1)(t+2)}{2}$ times.

 ### Permute

-This part is the same as the [CA1](#ca1-permutation).
+This part is the same function implemented in [CA1](#ca1-permutation).

 ### Revaluate

-In this part, the encoding is done using the following formula:
+The following formula is used for encoding:

 $$\forall i,\ j \in [0,4]\ \forall k \in [0, 63]: a[i][j][k] = a[i][j][k] \oplus (\lnot a[(i+1)\ \%\ 5][j][k]\ \&\ a[(i+2)\ \%\ 5][j][k])$$

 ### AddRc

-In this part, the encoded matrix can be calculated as follows:
+The following formula is used for encoding:

 $$\forall k \in [0,\ 63]: a[0][0][k] = a[0][0][k] \oplus RC[t][k]$$